Sudoboat/image-hotspot-creator/README.md

 ## Overview

-The Image Hotspot Creator is a tool that allows users to highlight specific regions in an image called "hotspots".
-Hotspots can be created, edited, and deleted using the Hotspot Creator widget.
-Simply click and drag on the image to place a hotspot where user want it.
-This tool is particularly useful when user need to highlight and add interactivity to specific areas of an image.
+Hotspots Areas are interactive regions marked over an Image.
+Hotspot is an identifier marker within the hotspot area to help identify and draw attention to that specific point.
+Image Hotspot Creator helps users setup hotspots areas, with customisable border colours, Hotspot link positions, customisable size, etc

 ## Requirements

 To use this app, user will need:

-- A content type with three fields:
+- A content type with three fields in it.
-  - "Title": Field type - Short Text
-  - "Image URL": Field type - Short Text
+  - A field type of Short Text named --Image URL--.
-  - "hotspots": Field type - JSON Object
+  - A field type of JSON Object named --Hotspots--.

 ## How to use the app?

-1. Install the custom application.
-2. Go to the content type and add the custom application to the entry editor.
+1. Once the installation of the Image Hotspot Creator is complete, go to the Respective content type and add the Image Hotspot to the entry editor.
-3. In the content section, select the content type created earlier and click the "Add Entry" button.
-4. Open the Hotspot Creator in the Entry Editor.
-5. Upload a new picture or select an existing image from the contentful asset.
-6. Click "Proceed" to move to the creator page.
-7. To create hotspots:
-   - Click the crop icon.
-   - Drag-select the part of the image that needs to be highlighted.
+2. Add an entry to the respective content model
+3. Click on the crop icon and drag on the image to create interactive image hotspots
-8. The coordinates of the hotspot will be displayed on the right side of the image.
+4. Details Regarding the created hotspot area are displayed on the right side of the sidebar.
-9. Click "Save" to save the hotspot or "Cancel" to remove it.
+5. Click save button to save the hotspot or Cancel to remove it.
-10. The created hotspots will be displayed under the "Existing hotspot" section.
-11. To edit a hotspot, click on its title.
+6. The left side bar displays the list of crated hotspots
-12. Move to the Contentful editor, where the values will be updated in the corresponding fields.
+7. Once the creation is completed move to the Editor of Contentful, and the values are updated in the fields as user created.

 The hotspot coordinates include:
 - x: Top position of the hotspot